UPDATED as of 5/6/18

 Doug's Questionable Choice of Films in These Countdowns

 Outside of NC, he posted the Top 10 Movies That He Hates But Everyone Else Likes and vice-versa in early 2011.
 I find some of his choice of films very questionable.
 Like, how are Cars, Signs, With Honors, and Nell that well-liked by many people?
 There are other movies that he finds overrated that would have been much more appropriate for the list such as Shrek (he likes Shrek 2, however), The Matrix, Saving Private Ryan, and The Hangover.
-If he revised the list right now, which I think he really should, he would very likely add The Dark Knight Rises, Interstellar, and It Follows.
+If he revised the list right now, which I think he really should, he would very likely add The Dark Knight Rises, Interstellar, The Jungle Book (2016), and IT (2017).
 As for the Top 10 Movies That He Likes But Everyone Else Hates, films like Punch Drunk Love and Unbreakable aren't that hated by many people.
-Films that he is in a minority of that he liked that would be more fitting are Mad Max Beyond Thunderdome, The Nativity Story, and one movie that didn't come out until a year later after the video was posted that would be suitable is Hotel Transylvania.
+Films that he is in a minority of that he liked that would be more fitting are Mad Max Beyond Thunderdome and The Nativity Story.

 My Personal Disagreements with Doug